 Welcome to the Kindergarten Pizzeria!

-The Kindergartners took one day to celebrate all of our hard work with number sense, number recognition, and counting!
+The Kindergartners took one day to celebrate all of our hard work with number sense, number recognition, counting, and finishing the first module of math!
 When we walked into our classroom, we discovered that it had transformed into a pizzeria!

 This was no normal pizzeria!
 At this pizzeria, it was the Kindergartners' job to add all of the toppings- no more and no less than the order stated.